rainbow-industries/rainbow-service/README.md

 - describe: `OPTIONS //serviceName/versioncontrollerName`

-The first part of the URL represents always the controllers name.
-No other URLs are supported.
+The first part of the URL represents is the service name, the second the service version, the third the controller name and the fourth the optional id.

 ## Running your Service